morozkin/Point2Image/site/index.md

 The challenge itself looks very simple on the surface but contains many corner cases.
 That's cool.
 It allows you to demonstrate what you are paying attention to.

-You can test a test app using the built-in Xcode tools to simulate location, but I actually tested it outside.
+You can test an app using the built-in Xcode tools to simulate location, but I actually tested it outside.
 It was a pure pleasure to check the result of your work in such a way.
 This is a big plus; the challenge can push you to go outside!
 It really makes sense for a company like Komoot.